Brenden-Moran/Tic-Tac-Toe-Game/README.md

 Player Options:
 Users have the flexibility to choose their opponent from various options, including:

-Random AI: A basic AI that makes moves randomly.
-Minimax AI: A sophisticated AI employing the minimax algorithm to make optimal moves and ensure a challenging game.
-Smart AI: An AI with pre-coded strategies, making strategic moves based on a predefined set of rules.
-Human Player: Option to play against another human, supporting a two-player mode.
-AI Decision-Making:

 Random AI: Selects moves randomly, adding an element of unpredictability.
 Minimax AI: Utilizes the minimax algorithm to analyze all possible moves and select the best one, ensuring a competitive challenge.
 Smart AI: Employs a set of predefined rules to make intelligent moves, providing strategic gameplay.